ARMA Cell: A Modular and Effective Approach for Neural Autoregressive Modeling: Additional experimental details

 \subsection{Description of benchmark datasets}

-\paragraph{m4} Stemming from the Makridakis Competitions \cite{Makridakis.2018} (see \url{https://en.wikipedia .org/wiki/Makridakis_Competitions} for more information), the m4 dataset contains 414 time series of hourly data.
+\paragraph{M4.} Stemming from the Makridakis Competitions \cite{Makridakis.2018} (see \url{https://en.wikipedia .org/wiki/Makridakis_Competitions} for more information), the M4 dataset contains 414 time series of hourly data.
 Every time series has a different starting point and a length of 748 hours.
-To allow for multivariate prediction, we take a subset of ten times series. overlap.
+To allow for multivariate prediction, we take a subset of ten times series starting at the same time and ending at the same time.
 We further take differences with a period of one and 24 hours to improve stationarity and reduce seasonal effects, respectively.

-\paragraph{Traffic} The traffic dataset can be downloaded from \url{https://archive.ics.uci.edu/ml/datasets/PEMS-SF}.
-It consists of 963 car lane occupancy rates with values between 0 and 1 taken from freeways in the San Francisco bay area.
+\paragraph{Traffic.} The traffic dataset can be downloaded from \url{https://archive.ics.uci.edu/ml/datasets/PEMS-SF}.
+It consists of 963 car lane occupancy rates with values between 0 and 1 taken from freeways in the San Francisco Bay Area.
 Time series start on the first of January 2008 and last until March 30 2009 with an observation frequency of 10 minutes.
 To condense the information, an hourly aggregation is used \cite{yu.2016}, yielding time series of length 10,560.
 We use the first ten time series and observations until '2008-06-22 23:00:00', yielding a total of 4,167 observations per lane.
 We further apply seasonal differencing with a seasonal period of 24 hours and take first differences to reduce non-stationary behavior.

-\paragraph{Electricity} The electricity dataset can be downloaded from \url{https://archive.ics.uci .edu/ml/datasets/ElectricityLoadDiagrams20112014}.
-The dataset consists of electricity consumption (kWh) time series of 370 customers.
+\paragraph{Electricity.} The electricity dataset can be downloaded from \url{https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014}.
+The dataset consists of electricity consumption (kWh) time series of 370 customers~\cite{electicitydata}.
 Values correspond to electricity usage in a frequency of 15 minutes.
 In our benchmarks, we aggregate the values to hourly consumption (see also \cite{yu.2016} for justification of this approach).
 We use a subset of ten customers and a time range from '2014-01-01 00:00:00' to '2014-09-07 23:00:00', yielding a total of 6,000 observations per customer .
 We further apply seasonal differencing with a period of 24 hours to reduce seasonal effects and take the first differences for stationarity reasons.

-\paragraph{Exchange} The dataset was made available by \cite{Lai.2018}.
-The time series are exchange rates from 8 countries for days between January 1990 and May 2013.
-We calculate the returns of the exchange rates to receive a stationary time series.